mozilla-l10n/documentation/src/products/firefox_desktop/review.md

 Check the results for duplicated strings and errors.
 For example, if a new error shows up for a missing variable, it’s likely that a string changed without a new ID and introduced new variables.

-You could also run `compare-locales` against the `gecko-dev` (git) or `mozilla-unified` (hg) repository.
-However, the output is going to contain a lot of noise, since it includes all strings that are obsolete for `mozilla-central`, but are still needed for other branches.
+You could also run `compare-locales` against the `main` branch of `mozilla-firefox`.
+However, the output is going to contain a lot of noise, since it includes all strings that are obsolete for `mozilla-firefox`, but are still needed for other branches.
 If you’re interested in only seeing missing strings, i.e. strings that need to be added to the l10n repository, you can `grep` the results by piping the output to `egrep '^\s*\+'`.

 ```
-$ compare-locales ~/mozilla-unified/browser/locales/l10n.toml ~/l10n it | egrep '^\s*\+'
+$ compare-locales ~/firefox/browser/locales/l10n.toml ~/l10n it | egrep '^\s*\+'
 ```

 ### Merge reviewed strings to main branch of firefox-l10n-source